 So now: our teens have smoothly transitioned from an accidental death to straight up homicide.

 Rather than letting the gravity of that wash over them, they just keep bickering.
-Barry continues to scream like he’s got roid rage (though Ryan Phillippe’s skinny 90s torso disputes that).
-He even starts choking Julie when he doesn’t think she’ll keep quiet.
-Helen and Ray (again her SUPPOSED BOYFRIEND) just let this happen cause, hey, why even pretend to have human empathy anymore.
+Barry continues to scream like he’s got roid rage (though Ryan Phillippe’s skinny torso disputes that).
+He even strangles Julie when he doesn’t think she’ll keep quiet.
+Helen and Ray (again her SUPPOSED BOYFRIEND) just let this happen cause, hey, why even pretend to have human empathy anymore?

-And I want to really dig in to what this scene means for who these characters are, for the audience.
+And I want to really dig in to what this scene means for these characters.
 There is a level of immoral deed that we all recognize as wrong, but that an audience can empathize with.

 In the book this is based on (YEP, this was a book first!), the teens call an ambulance for the person they accidentally hit before taking off.
 Accidentally causing someone’s death and covering it up is bad, but an average person could conceive of doing that.